deep-spin/sparsefinder/README.md

 Some scripts might break when trying to save a model/centroid/output if the saving path does not exist.
 In that case, just create all required folders manually with `mkdir`.

-Some parts of the code might reference to something called `extender`, which is actually an old name we had for `sparsefinder`.
+Some parts of the code may reference to something called "extender", which is actually an old name we had for "sparsefinder".